rdk/p2rank/misc/tutorials/training-tutorial.md

 For that **you need to supply a training dataset that contains pocket predictions by other method** (i.e. for predictions of Fpocket use `joined-fpocket.ds` instead of `joined.ds`).

 `sample_negatives_from_decoys = true` in combination with Fpocket predictions was historically giving slightly better results.
-It focuses classifier to learn to distinguish between true and decoy pockets which is in theory harder task than to distinguish between ligandable vs. unligandable protein surface.
+It focuses the classifier to learn to distinguish between true and decoy pockets which is, in theory, a harder task than to distinguish between ligandable vs. unligandable protein surface.
 It also changes the ratio of sampled positives/negatives in favour of positives.

 I recent versions it might be possible to achieve better results by training from whole protein surface in combination with class balancing techniques (see the next section).